anhr/commonNodeJS/myThree/tutorials/WebPageControls.md

 1. Please open the "Meshes" folder.
 2. Select the "1 Points".
 3. Open the "Points" folder.
-4. Select the "Trigonometric functions" point.
+4. Select the "0 Trigonometric functions" point.

 * If you want to control two or more points on your web page, please use other control ids.